Stopping Single-Use Plastics

 The Problem

-An estimated 17.6 billion pounds of plastic enters the marine environment from land-based sources every year – this is roughly equivalent to dumping a garbage truck full of plastic into the oceans every minute.
+An estimated 33 billion pounds of plastic enters the marine environment from land-based sources every year – this is roughly equivalent to dumping two garbage trucks full of plastic into the oceans every minute.
 Tens of thousands of individual marine animals have been observed suffering from entanglement or ingestion of plastics permeating the ocean environment.
 Plastics are impacting everything from zooplankton and fish to sea turtles, marine mammals and seabirds.

 Plastics never go away.
 Instead, they break into smaller and smaller pieces.
 Recycling is often presented as a solution to our plastics crisis, but it falls short.
 Only 9% of all the plastic waste ever created has been recycled.